evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

   <span>(4)</span>
 </div>

-Next, we use another Newton's discovery - the law of universal gravitation:
+Next, we use another of Newton's discovery - the law of universal gravitation:

 <div class='Equation isTextCentered'>
   <span></span>